abik11/tips-tricks/DB/T-SQL.md

  JOIN TmpAccess ta ON te.[EmployeeNo] = ta.[EmployeeNo]
  WHERE [Name] LIKE '%Kozak%'
 ```
-Here you can see a bit more complex examplem where CTE allows to keep the query very simple and easy to understand!
+Here you can see a bit more complex example where CTE allows to keep the query very simple and easy to understand!
 ```sql
 WITH CommentCount AS (
 	SELECT EmployeeOid, COUNT(Oid) AS CommentCount